hannobraun/playground/2025-08-02_language-design/README.md

 ### Bindings

 I have a hard time dealing with just a stack.
 It's a skill issue, I know.
 But this is my language.
-And I'd rather implement bindings than spend a decade or five achieving enlightenment.
+And I'd rather design and implement bindings than spend a decade or five achieving enlightenment.

 ```
 1 2 => a b .
 ```

 This is the binding operator (`=>`).
-After it, you put a whitespace-delimined list of identifiers.
+After it, you put a whitespace-delimited list of identifiers.
 You close that list with a period (`.`).

 The binding operator consumes as many values from the stack, as there are identifiers in the list.
 It _binds_ names to those values, creating _bindings_.
 Those bindings may be accessed later by _calling_ those names.